About The Australian Partner Visa Program

 Getting your visa sorted will be the last thing on your mind, ironically it’s probably the most important element to your relationship.
 While a Partner visa application is considered a pretty straightforward process, it does require a substantial volume of documentation to evidence that your love is indeed genuine and continuing.

-The Partner visa program is a two-step (grant) process.
 Depending on your location at the time of application, you may be eligible for either the: